son-n-pham/Web-App-With-ASP.NET/README.md

 /* out keyword is used when define Whisper method
-The result parameter wasWhispercalled of out is assigned a value inside method The method Whipser also return a string by its return statement
+The result parameter wasWhispercalled of out is assigned a value inside method The method Whipser also return a string by its return statement When calling Whisper method, ie. in Main(), we need to remember to use the *out* keyword

 Result of this program:
 garrrr